Zoomed Image

 Deleting a Book

 Books can only be deleted if no transactions exist in the book.
 In practice, this means you can only delete a book that was created but never used.
-If a book has been used and you no longer need it, consider marking it as inactive (if your configuration supports status flags) rather than attempting to delete it.
+If a book has been used and you no longer need it, consider leaving it in place with no new depreciation profiles created against it, rather than attempting to delete it.

 How Books Interact with Period-End Processing